Chingu-cohorts/pmrok-chgmgt/Section-08-Tools-&-Resources-for-PMs.md

 - [Ideation in Google Docs](https://docs.google.com/document/d/1rrNIb8j0Ixcv5xE0wIMOxoIbTQABwC9SwqqJVe5ruDM/edit?usp=sharing)

-**Useful for the following milestones:**

-(note: A = Act, M = Milestone)
-- A1M1 - Set Goals & Expectations
-- A1M4 - Define your Workflow
-- A1M6 - Define the MVP
-- A2M1 - Plan the Sprint
-- A2M4 - Spring Progress Review

 ### Meeting Tools/Pair Programming

-Conducting meetings and pair programming activities both require that you scheduling sessions at a date and time that is convienient to all participants.
+Conducting meetings and pair programming activities both require that you schedule sessions at a date and time that is convenient to all participants.
 They also require that you and your team selecting a tool with features to help you to efficiently communicate.
 These features include audio, video, text messaging, and screensharing.

+Teams may need to be flexible and adapt as need-be to make meetings and pair-programming adventures possible.

+Here's an article for [Virtual Icebreakers for Remote Teams](https://www.collaborationsuperpowers.com/44-icebreakers-for-virtual-teams/)
+-

 ### Scheduling Meetings and Coordination Tools